bobjiangps/python3_test_framework/README.md

 | | SOAP | TBD |

-list:
+todo list:
-- running by commandline, by config file
+- running by commandline, by config file --> Done
-- pytest + allure
+- pytest
 - select any test case or test suite to run, or make your own group, not run something,etc
 - run by tag
 - logging